 The courses in this program for students in the Teacher Education program were selected to meet the requirements of the Illinois State Board of Education for Social Studies Teachers.
+Students may not declare this program after the Fall 2018 term.
 The basic major for teachers consists of a 24-semester-credit-hour history field, covering both world and American history, a 9-semester-credit-hour political science field and 3 semester credit hours each in anthropology, geography and sociology.